 What Are the Best Seats at the W&S Open

 It really depends on your preferences and budget.
 I personally like the new Grand View box seats (Section 701-707).
 They offer an end-court shaded view, individual seats, nicer and cleaner indoor restrooms plus an indoor bar with snacks and drinks.
-Another good thing is you will also get access to a balcony overlooking directly into the Grandstand Court.
+Another good thing is you will also get access to a balcony overlooking the Grandstand Court directly.
 The only minor con is I feel like the speed of the match is slower when viewing from here since these sections are a little high up.

 In 2018, we bought grand view box seats on StubHub for the semifinals just one day before the matches and paid $100-$120 (fees included) for each ticket.
 I think it’s pretty reasonable, considering we bought them the day before through a reseller.
 They are much cheaper than what we paid for US Open tickets!